 $15.00 + S/H I’m the Boss of my Hearing Loss was written by Amy Kroll, audiologist, to educate and encourage children about their hearing loss.
 I love this book!
-Having raised little boys, the illustrations hit home in their depiction of the energy and curiosity of young children.
+The illustrations hit home in their depiction of the energy and curiosity of young children.
 It is a really fun introduction to self-advocacy, learning about the parts of hearing devices and also as the basis for good discussions with students about what is happening in the classroom.
 Karen Anderson, Director

 Using colored drawings and a positive approach, this handbook is designed for kids with hearing loss and their parents.
 Kids learn how to manage challenging listening situations as well as important concepts about hearing loss.
 [Amy Kroll, M.S., CCC-A; (2004) soft cover]The book serves as a communication tool for teachers of the deaf/hard of hearing, audiologists, parents, and classroom teachers to facilitate children’s understanding of the various obstacles they may face.
 This book encourages children through simple explanations and illustrations that break down the often complex information that they receive about hearing impairment.

 I’m the Boss of My Hearing Loss Book $15.00 + S/H I‘m the Boss of My Hearing Loss is geared towards young children.
 Simply defined, important concepts related to living with a hearing loss are introduced to the young reader step by step.
 The author walks the child through the hearing aid and its components, FM systems, communication strategies, managing his/her environment, hearing aid care and maintenance, trouble shooting, and much more.
 It functions as a manual to teach young children the basic information they need to not only manage, but also to feel in control of their hearing loss.